Post No.: 0100

 This episode was actually the worst for me overall.
 I did contemplate suicide many times during this episode and drafted a few suicide notes.
 I’ll spare the details, but I gradually and purposely lost contact with many friends as I made preparations to leave this world with as few people noticing as possible – to hurt as few people as possible.
 And I deleted, as best as I could, any remnant of any existence of my life online and offline, ready to exit this life without a trace.

 I also developed a strange condition at exactly the same time as after learning that my friend had died – a kind of ‘prickly heat’ condition, mainly around the torso, that means that I feel a thousand needles whenever I get from cold to hotter.
 I basically can’t easily sweat so can overheat.
-It’s bad in winter and pretty much fine in summer (which is the best time I can exercise) so the only solution that I can think of is to move to a place in the world that’s hot all-year-round.
+It’s bad (occasionally brutally debilitating) in winter but pretty much fine in summer (which is the best time I can exercise) so the only solution that I can think of is to move to a place in the world that’s hot all-year-round.
 My best hypothesis for the cause of this problem is a delayed and lasting effect of a topical acne medication that I used just before and around that corresponding time.
 This medication contained the active ingredients erythromycin and isotretinoin.
 A stated rare side-effect of the latter ingredient also includes (the worsening of pre-existing) depression and suicidality.
 I occasionally suffer from insomnia and am a severe night owl too.

 My right eye also needed surgery after developing a retinal tear and that obviously wasn’t nice either.
 I still haven’t really driven a car since my friend’s death.
 I had just passed my motorcycle test not long before too, and haven’t motorcycled since either.
 But I work from home and I’m not worried about those sorts of things if and when I really need or want to do those things I used to enjoy again.
 Well it’s also better for the environment I say!